Were you looking for our FAQ for TimberTop Adventures at Dominion Park?

 The choice of a head covering is also important.
 It should be warm but also thin enough to comfortably fit under a helmet (liner type hat).
 We don’t recommend any hat or tuque that has a pompom on top as it will not be comfortable.
 If you have long hair, make sure it’s tied back if it would be sticking out from underneath your helmet.

-Finally, like with any winter sport, you should be dressed in the appropriate outerwear for the temperatures and weather outside.
+Finally, like with any colder weather sport, you should be dressed in the appropriate outerwear for the temperatures and weather outside.
 Please keep in mind, like downhill skiing, you will be going fast on the zip lines and creating your own extra windchill factor.

 What should I bring with me?

-Proof of Double Vaccination and Picture ID: At this time we are requiring that every participating guest ages 12 and older show proof of two Covid-19 vaccinations as well as a government issued ID.
-The person in your group who made your booking will also need their government-issued photo ID or the credit card used to make the booking for verification.
+The person in your group who made your booking will need their government-issued photo ID or the credit card used to make the booking for verification.
 We will need to use either of these to verify your booking upon check-in.
 As well, if any of your party selected the student rate and are 19 or older, they will need to display their valid student ID at check-in.
 For those who opted for the senior rate (65+), they will need to display a valid government issued ID at check-in that includes a birthdate.

 Dress warmly: We suggest that you dress appropriately for the weather much like you would if going downhill skiing.
 Please note that, like when skiing downhill, when you are zipping you are essentially creating your own wind chill factor so add an extra layer to be safe.
 You will be wearing a helmet so make sure that you have a liner type hat that can keep you warm but be thin enough to fit under a helmet.
 Hats with pompom on top would not be comfortable so it is best to avoid them.
 Please wear footwear that can keep your feet and ankles warm, generally meaning a good pair of winter boots.
 And finally it is important to keep your hands and fingers warm while also ensuring you are able to easily grip and operate the carabiners and zip pulley.
 Like our Dominion Park location, wearing gloves is mandatory and your gloves should have a leather-like palm or equivalent that offers extra grip.
 The gloves you wear should be ones which you don’t mind receiving some extra wear on.
 If you only have knitted gloves we will have our summer climbing gloves for sale at the ranch which may be able to be used over your own gloves by going a size or two up.